Planning for Temporally Extended Goals in Pure-Past Linear Temporal Logic: A Polynomial Reduction to Standard Planning: Handling Goals in PDDL

 As a result, the set of derived predicates in $\Gamma^\prime$, denoted as $\F^\prime_{der}$, comprises the set of derived predicates $\F_{der}$ in the original problem $\Gamma$ plus a new derived predicates $\val_\phi$ for every subformula $\phi$ in $\sub(\varphi)$, i.e., $\F^\prime_{der} = \F_{der}\cup \{ \val_{\phi}\mid \phi \in \sub(\varphi) \}$.

-We highlight that the use of derived predicates allows us to elegantly model the mathematics of Section~\ref{sec:progression} (i.e., the $\val(\phi, \sigmaY{i-1}, \s_i)$) and are often convenient when dealing with more sophisticated forms of planning (see, e.g., \cite{borgwardt2022expressivity}).
+We highlight that the use of derived predicates allows us to elegantly model the mathematics of Section~\ref{sec:progression} (i.e., the $\val(\phi, \sigmaY{i}, \s_i)$) and are often convenient when dealing with more sophisticated forms of planning (see, e.g., \cite{borgwardt2022expressivity}).
 They also simplify the action schema and the goal descriptions, without introducing control predicates among the fluents, and hence without affecting the search too much, as shown in~\cite{thiebaux2005defense}.

 \paragraph{Domain Actions} Every domain's action in $A$ is modified on its effects by adding a way to update the assignments of propositions in $\Sphi$.
-The update of assignments can be modeled by a set of conditional effects (for each $\quoted{\phi} \in \Sphi$) of the form:
+The update of assignments can be modeled by a set of conditional effects (for each $\quoted{\Yesterday\phi} \in \Sphi$) of the form:

 Note that these effects are exactly the same for every action $a\in A$.
-Also, since $\sigmaY{i-1}$ maintains values $\quoted{\phi}$, for $\phi$ occurring in a subformula of the form $\Yesterday\phi$, they are independent of the effect of the action on the original fluents, which, instead, is maintained in the propositional interpretation $\s_i$.
+Also, since $\sigmaY{i}$ maintains values of $\quoted{\Yesterday\phi}$ in $\Sphi$ they are independent of the effect of the action on the original fluents, which, instead, is maintained in the propositional interpretation $\s_i$.
 This means that we can compute the next value of $\sigmaY{}$ without knowing neither which action has been executed nor which effect such an action has had on the original fluents.